j-mrosa/weatherApp/README.md

 # weatherApp
-A weather android app made with Cordova, that retrieves information from GeonamesAPI
+A Weather Android App build using Cordova Development Framework.
+Retrieves location and weather data from Geonames API.